xfusek08/sdf-edit-rs/README.md

 The features configuring behavior or content of the application are:
 - `lod_test`: Loads a demo scene with a large number of objects to test its LOD capabilities and performance.
 - `white_bg`: Sets the background to white.
 This feature was mainly used for taking screenshots for the thesis.
-- `dip_demo_1`: Loads a demo scene which was used to generate an image in the thesis.
+- `dip_demo`: Loads a demo scene which was used to generate an image in the thesis.
 - `no_vsync`: Disables vertical synchronization and allows the application to run as fast as possible.
+- `rotation`: Assigns a random rotational velocity to all objects in the scene.

 ## Controls